 School counselors work collaboratively with school staff, parents, and the community to encourage student growth.
 They work to address academic, social, and emotional development.
 They advocate for students through partnerships with the student, families, fellow educators, and the community.

-School nurses support student learning and promote health and wellness for our schools.
+School nurses are registered nurses who support student learning and promote health and wellness for our schools.
 These professionals provide nursing services including: screenings, treatments, medication, diabetes and seizure management, health counseling, connection with community providers, health promotion, and injury and disease prevention education.